K9 Units in Small Departments

 Research Methods

-Data for research was collected to prove that K9 units can be cost-effective tools
+Data for research was collected to prove that K9 units can be cost-effective tools for law enforcement.
+Merriam-Webster defines cost-effective as economical in terms of tangible benefits produced by money spent.

 thoughts differed from those of the administrators.
-Unfortunately, no administrators
+Unfortunately, no administrators responded.

 16